platformsh/platformsh-docs/docs/src/languages/php/_index.md

 memory_limit = 256M
 ```

-Environment-specific `php.ini` configuration directives can be provided via environment variables separately from the application code.
+For environment-specific `php.ini` configuration directives, provide them via environment variables that are separate from the application code.
 See the note on [environment variables](../../development/variables/_index.md#php-specific-variables).

 ### Disabling functions for security purposes